MarcusTrenton-Personal/NpcGenerator/README.md

 ### Release Managers Only

-Release Managers will need to setup environmental variables for "SigningKey" file path and "SigningKeyPassword" for the password.
+Release Managers will need to setup environmental variables for "SigningKey" file path, "SigningKeyPassword", and "NugetGitToken".

-How do you actually get the signing key and password?
+How do you actually get the signing key, password, and token?
 Email MarcusTrenton@gmail.com with a good reason why you want to sign software in his name.

-Without the signing key and password, the publishing targets will not succeed.
+Without these variables, the publishing targets will not succeed.

 The public publishing profile will create a zipped file.
 Junction that folder to wherever you want the output to go (for example `mklink /J "D:\BackThisUp\ProgrammingProjects\Workspace\NpcGenerator\Zipped"  "H:\My Drive\Freeware\NpcGenerator"`.
 For the original author, the uncompressed files went to beta users in Dropbox while the zipped file was uploaded to Google Drive for public use.